 , and “Challenger”

 Peaks about 8 or 9 miles to the southeast.
-The mountain is visible from many local viewpoints and it is easily recognized by its double summit and the precipitous rock bands that encircle it at various elevations.
+But the mountain is visible from many local viewpoints and it is easily recognized by its double summit and the precipitous rock bands that encircle it at various elevations.

 Despite its relatively low elevation, the views from the top are extraordinary.
 A surprisingly vast area of the eastern Bay Area can be seen to the north including the Livermore Valley and the Concord region- both areas dominated by massive Mount Diablo